 Transition to a sleep sack with one or both arms out.

 With a standard swaddle that has the baby’s arms down beside them or at their chest, another great product that can help with this transition is a sleep sack.
-While I don’t recommend transitional products, some sleep sacks that cover the baby’s arms (such as the Love to Dream Swaddle Up) are good choices because they have the ability to zip off one of the wings giving your baby access to one or both of their arms.
+While I don’t recommend transitional products, some sleep sacks that cover the baby’s arms (such as the Love to Dream Swaddle Up) are good choices because they can zip off one of the wings giving your baby access to one or both of their arms.
 They provide that same snug feeling and help if the baby accidentally rolls over in the middle of the night.
 You could also try a basic sleep sack (also known as a wearable blanket) to see how your baby does with it.

 The good news is that you can continue swaddling your little one for a while longer if you leave their arms out.
 The tightness of the swaddle around their chest area leaves them with that same snug and comforting feeling, promoting better sleep.
 However, if they do roll over, they will have a better chance of rolling back with hands and arms free.